tylerbouknight/RandomPapers/README.md

 2. **Directory Handling**: Removed directory-related variables and checks.
 3. **Date Calculation Logic**: Implemented a new mechanism to automatically determine the search date range based on the current month and year.
 4. **Simplified API Request**: Overhauled the API request structure for enhanced efficiency and relevancy.

+### Usage

+Run the script in a Python environment with necessary dependencies installed.
+Ensure you have an API key for ADS.
+The script will output a list of paper titles along with their respective links for the selected month.

+#### Dependencies

+- `requests`: For making HTTP requests to the ADS API.
+- `numpy`: For random selection of papers.
+- `datetime`: To determine the current date and calculate the search month/year.
+- `re`: For regular expression operations related to DOI handling.

+---

+Feel free to modify and expand this README to better fit the specifics of your project